The Academic Program

-A number of Colgate courses offer short-term study components that extend the course for three weeks beyond the campus and beyond the regular term.
+A number of Colgate courses offer short-term study components that extend the course for 14 to 21 days beyond the campus and beyond the regular term.
 These programs offer opportunities for students to gain access to institutions and individuals relevant to their coursework that are not available on campus.
 Extended study is particularly attractive to students whose schedules do not permit them to participate in semester-long programs.
 The university has developed many extended study courses, of which up to eight are offered each year.
 Extended Study groups operate in either January or May immediately following the semester.

 Students with a compelling academic rationale whose academic interests cannot be met by a Colgate study group or approved program may petition the Office of Off-Campus Study to attend an alternate program.
 Students should begin by speaking with the associate director of off-campus study for advice about options and drafting a petition.
 Students should consult their academic advisers about the possibility of attending a program not already approved by Colgate.
 Petitions are vetted and determined by the Off-Campus Study Committee and require the support of a student’s academic department and faculty adviser.

 Students who do not submit a petition or whose petitions are denied, will not be eligible for Colgate financial aid or grant assistance, nor will academic credit transfer toward the degree.